Jefuerte/Jefuerte/README.md

 ## 💁🏻‍♀️ About me

-- 🔭 I’m currently working on a personal portfolio
+- 🔭 I’m currently working on a personal project
 - 🌱 I’m currently expanding my knowledge in frontend development
 - 💬 Ask me about books, anime, or music
 - 😄 Pronouns: She/Her